NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 This code adds two new NativeScript UI elements: a [text field](http://docs.nativescript.org/ApiReference/ui/text-field/how-to.html) and a [button](http://docs.nativescript.org/ApiReference/ui/button/how-to.html).
 Much like HTML elements, NativeScript UI elements provide attributes to let you configure their behavior and appearance.
 The code you just added uses the following attributes:

-- `<text-field>`
+- `<TextField>`
     - `hint`: Shows placeholder text that tells the user what to type.
     - `keyboardType`: The type of keyboard to present to the user for input. `keyboardType="email"` shows a keyboard optimized for entering email addresses.
 NativeScript currently supports [five types of keyboards](http://docs.nativescript.org/ui/keyboard.html) for text fields.
     - `autocorrect`: A boolean attribute that determines whether the mobile operating system should autocorrect user input.
 In the case of email address text fields, the autocorrect behavior is undesirable.
     - `autocapitalizationType`: Determines how the operating system should autocapitalize user input. `autocapitalizationType="none"` turns autocapitalization off altogether.
 NativeScript supports [four autocapitalization types](http://docs.nativescript.org/ApiReference/ui/enums/AutocapitalizationType/README.html) on text fields.
     - `secure`: A boolean attribute that determines whether the TextField's text should be masked, which is commonly done on password fields.
-- `<button>`
+- `<Button>`
     - `text`: Controls the text displayed within the button.

-After your app updates with this change, you may expect to see a polished login screen, but instead you will see a single `<button>` element on the screen:
+After your app updates with this change, you may expect to see a polished login screen, but instead you will see a single `<Button>` element on the screen:

 ![login 1](images/chapter2/ios/1.png)
 ![login 1](images/chapter2/android/1.png)

 In NativeScript whenever you use more than one UI element, you need to tell NativeScript how to arrange those elements on the screen.
-Since you’re not doing that currently, NativeScript is incorrectly assuming you want the last element—the `<button>`—to take up the whole screen.
+Since you’re not doing that currently, NativeScript is incorrectly assuming you want the last element—the `<Button>`—to take up the whole screen.
 To arrange these elements, let’s move onto the NativeScript feature for aligning elements on the screen: NativeScript layouts.

 > **TIP**: The NativeScript docs include a [full list of the UI components and attributes](http://docs.nativescript.org/ui-with-xml) with which you can build your apps.
 You can even [build your own, custom UI components](http://docs.nativescript.org/ui-with-xml#custom-components).